-->

 THE REVIEW:

-Now I'm afraid to say 'What Just Happened?' is one of those films I'm not too sure about really.
-On the one hand it has a good cast, a good story-line, plus a message that's rather intriguing in today’s movie-driven age.
-Whilst on the other hand it's also a film that's rather clunky in the telling, thus making it seem like a somewhat bi-polar affair to watch.
+Now I'm afraid to say 'What Just Happened?' is one of those films I'm not too sure about, really.
+On the one hand, it has a good cast, a good storyline, plus a message that's rather intriguing in today’s movie-driven age.
+On the other hand, though, it's also a film that's rather clunky in the telling, which makes it seem like a somewhat bipolar affair to watch.

-So what do I normally do when I have a ‘bi-polar affair’, folks?
+So what do I normally do when I have a ‘bipolar affair’, folks?
 No. I don’t shag an Eskimo.
 What I do is hash out my quandary in bullet point form.
-(1) In places this film is genuinely quite funny because it takes the piss out of all that 'behind the scenes' stuff, without dubbing it down one little bit.
-(2) Regrettably, the fractured structure of this piece really lets is down because it doesn't allow the movie to pick up any residual momentum, except in those more long-winded and drawn out scenes.
+(1) In places, this film is genuinely quite funny because it takes the piss out of all that 'behind the scenes' stuff, without dumbing it down one little bit.
+(2) Regrettably, the fractured structure of this piece really lets it down because it doesn't allow the movie to pick up any residual momentum, except in those more long-winded and drawn-out scenes.
 (3) Some of the incidental music played throughout this movie was a right blast to listen to.
-Honestly, whenever De Niro got into his car and turned on the radio, subliminally this 'vibe' gave his character more depth and motivation than what was on the surface.
-(4) Certain sub-strands of the plot felt somewhat obsolete -- like that one with 'Ben's daughter' for example, or that other one with the woman he tried to pick him up in the bathroom.
+Honestly, whenever De Niro got into his car and turned on the radio, subliminally, this 'vibe' gave his character more depth and motivation than what was on the surface.
+(4) Certain sub-strands of the plot felt somewhat obsolete -- like that one with 'Ben's daughter', for example, or that other one with the woman he tried to pick him up in the bathroom.
 Now I'm not trying to say these scenes weren't any good.
-Its just that they didn't appear to lend anything to the overall narrative.
-(5) The cast in this film were just magnificent through and through.
-Not only does De Niro, Willis, Keener, plus Penn, put on one hell of a great show, but Michael Wincott, who plays the drug-addled director in this film, plus John Turturro, who plays Bruce Willis' agent, were brilliant as well.
+It's just that they didn't appear to lend anything to the overall narrative.
+(5) The cast in this film was just magnificent through and through.
+Not only do De Niro, Willis, Keener, plus Penn, put on one hell of a great show, but Michael Wincott, who plays the drug-addled director in this film, plus John Turturro, who plays Bruce Willis' agent, were brilliant as well.
 Just brilliant.
 Michael had an almost 'Rhys Ifans' manic vibe about him, whilst John was somehow channelling Woody Allen.
 (6) Roughly speaking, I'd say this film takes about thirty minutes to gestate before you can actually come to grips with what it's all about.
 Again.
 Not a bad thing.
 Merely an observation.
-(7) By in large 'Ben's' problem's seem to have a repetitive and simple tone to them, and this simplicity makes them feel too benign and formulaic by default.
+(7) By and large, Ben's problems seem to have a repetitive and simple tone to them, and this simplicity makes them feel too benign and formulaic by default.

 Hey!
 Do you know what?
-While I'm in a bullet-point mood, why don't I present you with the following bullet point facts.
-(1) 'Magnolia Pictures' first released this $25 million dollar production at the 'Sundance Film Festival', on the 19th of January, 2008, and eventually clawed back $6.7 million dollars at the box office.
+While I'm in a bullet-point mood, why don't I present you with the following bullet-point facts.
+(1) 'Magnolia Pictures' first released this $25 million production at the 'Sundance Film Festival', on the 19th of January, 2008, and eventually clawed back $6.7 million at the box office.
 (2) The majority of this movie was shot on location throughout the states of California, Connecticut, and Cannes.
-In California this includes: California State University, in Northridge; the Kodak Theater, on Hollywood Boulevard; plus Rose Hills Cemetery, in Whittier.
-Whilst in Connecticut this includes: Ridgefield, Stamford, plus the Showcase Cinema, situated in Bridgeport.
+In California, this includes: California State University, in Northridge; the Kodak Theater, on Hollywood Boulevard; plus Rose Hills Cemetery, in Whittier.
+Whilst in Connecticut, this includes: Ridgefield, Stamford, plus the Showcase Cinema, situated in Bridgeport.
 (3) Loosely translated, this project was entitled 'Trouble In Hollywood' in Japan; 'Bad Boys' in Argentina; and 'Inside Hollywood' in Germany.
-(4) This movie was limply based on a semi-autobiographical book created by Art Linson, called 'What Just Happened?
+(4) This movie was loosely based on a semi-autobiographical book created by Art Linson, called 'What Just Happened?
 Bitter Hollywood Tales from the Front Line'.
-(5) The tagline used to promote this picture -- 'In Hollywood, everybody can hear you scream' -- is a send up of the tagline used on the 1979 sci-fi classic, 'Alien' -- 'In space no one can hear you scream'.
-(6) Believe it or not, that whole 'beard sub-plot' was a real life event, where Art had to persuade Alec Baldwin to shave on the set of the 1997 adventure, 'The Edge'.
+(5) The tagline used to promote this picture -- 'In Hollywood, everybody can hear you scream' -- is a send-up of the tagline used on the 1979 sci-fi classic, 'Alien' -- 'In space no one can hear you scream'.
+(6) Believe it or not, that whole 'beard sub-plot' was a real-life event, where Art had to persuade Alec Baldwin to shave on the set of the 1997 adventure, 'The Edge'.
 (7) After this movie crashed, Robert De Niro starred in the crime-drama, 'Righteous Kill'; Sean Penn starred in the bio-pic, 'Milk'; and Bruce Willis starred on 'The Late Show With David Letterman'.

 Nuff said.